raymondjavaxx/ColorToolbox/README.md

 ## Usage

 ColorToolbox is implemented as a set of extensions on `UIColor`, `NSColor` and `Color` (SwiftUI).
-The following examples use `UIColor`, but the same utilities are available on all platforms.
+All utility methods and properties are available on all supported platforms.

 ### Converting from and to hex string